pkgxdev/pkgx/README.md

 > add-zsh-hook -Uz chpwd (){ source <(tea -Eds) }
 > ```
 >
-> If this sourcery offends you can use tea as an interpreter instead.
+> If this sourcery seems a bit much, you can just use tea as an interpreter instead.
+> eg. `tea npm start` will execute the correct `npm` for your environment.
 >
 > </details>